APPLE PIE

 apple pie from scratch

 My favorite sweet is the combination of jaggery and coconut(vellayichathu).
 The filling was made for kozhukatta.
-When my mother makes kozhikatta, I start eating the coconut-jaggery filling, and to be honest, when I was small, I used to eat the coconut-jaggery filling of the kozhukatta and throw away the outer covering.
+When my mother makes kozhukatta, I start eating the coconut-jaggery filling, and to be honest, when I was small, I used to eat the coconut-jaggery filling of the kozhukatta and throw away the outer covering.
 Such is my love for the coconut-jaggery filling.
 I am not a big fan of cakes or baked items, and I never thought I would like "The Apple Pie."
 It's so "American" and something I never tasted as a kid.
 But I got a chance to buy frozen apple pie from a pie sale, came home, baked it when it was cool enough to eat, cut out a slice, and ate a spoonful.
 I just couldn't stop eating it.
 The sweet and slight tang of the apples and the butter crust was just the perfect taste.
 And so, I set out to bake my own pie.

 Also, I make diamond cuts with the leftover pie dough.